skills/introduction-to-secret-scanning/.github/steps/1-tbd.md

 3. Under the **Security** section on the left side, select **Code security and analysis**.
 4. Scroll to the bottom of this page and select the **Enable** button next to "Secret scanning"
 > [!IMPORTANT]
-> When you enable secret scanning, you may receive an email notifying you of credentials in your repository.
+> When you enable secret scanning, you may receive an email notification about credentials in your repository.
 Don't worry!
-We're only working with deactivated tokens in this Skills course.
+The tokens in this Skills repo are inactive.
+There is no risk to your environment.

 ### :keyboard: Activity 1.2: Commit a token